uhbambi/keketest/README.md

-# PixelPlanet.fun
+# PixelPlanet

 [![Guilded](https://img.shields.io/badge/Discord-Support-blue.svg)](https://pixelplanet.fun/guilded)

 ![videothumb](promotion/videothumb.gif)

-> Informations on how to contribute to translations is available under [i18n](./i18n).
+> Informations on how to contribute translations 🔠 is available under [i18n](./i18n).
 We very much appreciate any help.

-Place pixels on a canvas together with hundreds of other players in the webbrowser.

-Controls:
+The future rich, blazing fast 🚀🚀🚀 corporative pixel placing game 🔥 in your browser 🌐!
+A game changer in the world of browser games ✊🏿

+### Controls 🎮

-W, A, S, D, click and drag or pan: Move
+- 🅆, 🄰, 🅂, 🄳, click and drag or pan: Move
-Q, E or scroll or pinch: Zoom
+- 🅀, 🄴 or scroll or pinch: Zoom
-Click or tab: Place Pixel
+- Click 🖱️ or tap 👆: Place Pixel

 ![screenshot](promotion/screenshot.png)

 ## Install and Run

-### Requirements
+### Requirements 📡

 - [nodejs environment](https://nodejs.org/en/) (>=20)
 - [redis](https://redis.io/) or [redis-for-windows](https://github.com/redis-windows/redis-windows) in version **6.2.0 or above** as database for storìng the canvas
-- mysql or mariadb, and set up an own user with password and database for pixelplanet, in example in `mysql` run as `root`:
+- mysql or mariadb

+Make sure to set-up an own user with password and database for pixelplanet in SQL, i.e. in `mysql` run as `root`:

 ```
 CREATE DATABASE pixelplanet;